ssenmosip/mosip-temp-documentation/FRS-Registration-Services.md

 ## 3.2 Registration Packet Upload [**[↑]**](#table-of-content)

 #### A. Views the packets first, selects which ones to upload, and then initiates the packet to upload
-1. Once the Registration Officer selects the “Upload Packets” option, a list of packets will be displayed.
+1. Once the Registration Officer selects the “Upload Packets” option, a list of packets are displayed.
-1. Each packet will have a check box for selection and have an option to “Select All” and “Deselect All” the packets.
+1. Each packet has a check box for selection and also has an option to “Select All” and “Deselect All” the packets.
 1. After the Registration Officer selects the packet, he/she can upload the selected packet to server.

-   NOTE: The ‘Export’ option will be disabled if any packets are selected because the selection of packets is applicable only for ‘Upload’ and not for the ‘Export’ feature.
+   NOTE: If any packets are selected, the ‘Export’ option gets disable because the selection of packets is applicable only for ‘Upload’ and not for the ‘Export’ feature.

 #### B. Pushes those packets that are marked 'Resend' to the server